$J/\psi$ meson production in association with an open charm hadron at the LHC: A reappraisal: Introduction

 The main purpose of the present paper is to address the above mentioned issue in $pp$ collisions and to present our predictions for the forthcoming LHCb measurement of the same process in proton-lead ($p{\rm Pb}$) collisions at $\sqrt{s_{NN}}=8.16$ TeV.
-In addition, we would like to deduce the potential of constraining the impact-parameter dependent parton densities in nuclei by measuring the process at the LHC.
+In addition, we would like to deduce the potential of constraining the impact-parameter-dependent parton densities in nuclei by measuring the process at the LHC.
 The remaining context is structured as follows.
-We introduce a new DPS mechanism in Sec.~\ref{sec:newDPS}, and discuss the theoretical aspects of the initial (anti-)charm contributions and the variable flavour number scheme to improve our SPS predictions in Sec.~\ref{sec:vfns}.
+We introduce a new DPS mechanism in Sec.~\ref{sec:newDPS} and discuss the theoretical aspects of the initial (anti-)charm contributions and the variable flavor number scheme to improve our SPS predictions in Sec.~\ref{sec:vfns}.
 In Sec.~\ref{sec:ppres}, we perform an analysis on 7 TeV LHCb $pp$ data, where a theory-data comparison can be found.
-The predictions in $p{\rm Pb}$ collisions at $\sqrt{s_{NN}}=8.16$ TeV, in accompanying with a discussion on the potential of determining spatial-dependent nPDFs, are presented in Sec.~\ref{sec:pA}.
-The likelihood-base approach we have used to extract $\sigma_{{\rm eff},pp}$ is documented in Appendix~\ref{app:likelihood}.
+The predictions in $p{\rm Pb}$ collisions at $\sqrt{s_{NN}}=8.16$ TeV, in accompanying with a discussion on the potential of determining spatial-dependent nuclear parton distribution functions (nPDFs), are presented in Sec.~\ref{sec:pA}.
+The likelihood-base approach we have used to extract $\sigma_{{\rm eff},pp}$ is documented in the Appendix~\ref{app:likelihood}.
 Some additional plots for the theory-data comparison at 7 TeV $pp$ are collected in Appendix~\ref{app:diffcomp}.